Bikini Queen Devin Brugman Spills Out Of Leopard-Print One-Piece While Reading The Newspaper

 Devin Brugman is showing off her incredible figure again on social media, and her fans are going absolutely wild over it.

 On Monday, September 9, the bikini queen took to her Instagram page late in the evening to share a trio of new photos that brought some serious heat to her feed.
-The three photos were captured as Devin read her morning paper while sitting on the floor of a large, secluded deck as the golden sun spilled in through the open ceiling of the room to provide a gorgeous natural spotlight on the model’s impressive physique.
+The three photos were captured as Devin read her morning paper while sitting on the floor of a large, secluded deck.
+The golden sun spilled in through the open ceiling of the room to provide a gorgeous natural spotlight on the model’s impressive physique.

 Devin sent pulses racing in the new snaps, as she was flaunting her famous curves in a skintight swimsuit that did her nothing but favors and clung to her body in all of the right ways.
 The piece appeared to be from the Leopard Collection of her own Monday Swimwear line, which she runs with fellow bikini babe Natasha Oakley and, judging by the reaction to the post, she certainly seemed to do her brand well.